joedooley/sportport-active/wp-content/plugins/genesis-visual-hook-guide/readme.txt

 2. Hooks in Document Head.

 == Changelog ==

+= 1.0.0 =
+* Added: Activated notice.
+* Added: Automating the locating of hooks (props salcode)
+* Changed: Main file name updated to match plugin slug.
+Due to this, plugin will need to be reactivated.
+* Changed: Query strings to display hooks, filters, and markup are now gvhg_hooks, gvhg_filters and gvhg_markup.
+* Changed: Action hooks no longer have descriptions.
+This will be re-added in a later release.
+* Fixed: Escapes output of add_query_arg
+* Fixed: Filter hooks genesis_seo_title and genesis_seo_description names were displayed wrong.

 = 0.9.5 =
 * Added: Clear menu item to disable all active displayed views.
 (Props salcode)